finbourne/lusid-sdk-java/sdk/docs/RelationshipDefinitionsApi.md

     RelationshipDefinitionsApi apiInstance = new RelationshipDefinitionsApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the relationship definitions.
 Defaults to return              the latest version of each definition if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing relationship definitions from a previous call to list relationship definitions.
 This  value is returned from the previous call.
-If a pagination token is provided the filter, asAt field  must not have changed since the original request.
+If a pagination token is provided the filter, sortBy and asAt field  must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
-For example, to filter on the Scope, use \"scope eq 'ExampleScope'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+For example, to filter on the Scope, use \"scope eq 'ExampleScope'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
+    List<String> sortBy = Arrays.asList(); // List<String> | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\"
+    try {
-      PagedResourceListOfRelationshipDefinition result = apiInstance.listRelationshipDefinitions(asAt, page, limit, filter);
+      PagedResourceListOfRelationshipDefinition result = apiInstance.listRelationshipDefinitions(asAt, page, limit, filter, sortBy);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling RelationshipDefinitionsApi#listRelationshipDefinitions");